Simhyeon/r4d/docs/modes.md

 First of all processor can be either **strict, lenient or purge**.

 Default mode is strict mode.
-Within strict mode certain behaviours is not allowed or acts differently.
+Within strict mode, certain behaviours is not allowed or acts differently.

 - Overriding environment variables is an error
 - Overriding existing macros is an error
 - Failed executions of macros will interrupt a whole processing ( panics )
-- Getting invalid environment arguments yields a warning
+- Getting non-existent environment arguments yields a warning

 Lenient mode is more flexible than strict mode.

 - Overriding environment variables is not an error
-- Overriding existing macros is not an error macros.
+- Overriding existing macro is not an error.
-- Failed macros will be pasted as raw form
+- Failed macros will be pasted as literal text.

-Purge is a special lenient mode that purges inexistent macros without any error messages or left-over of macros.
+Purge is a special lenient mode that purges non-existent macros without any error messages or left-over of macros.

 ```
 % On lenient mode